FAQs

 Can I use Tessl in an existing project?

 Yes.
-You can run tessl init in an existing project to start adding new capabilities with specs.
+You can run tessl init in an existing project to start adding new capabilities, or documenting existing ones, with specs.
 Tessl also helps migrate existing code into specs, and you can follow the code to spec common workflow for a step-by-step example.

 Can I integrate Tessl with Lovable?